 We have computed the conserved current 3-point correlator $\langle JJ\cO\rangle$ in the critical $O(N)$ vector model, motivated by its application in the conductivity at finite temperature \cite{Chowdhury:2012km,Witczak-Krempa:2013nua,Katz:2014rla,Witczak-Krempa:2015pia,Lucas:2016fju,Lucas:2017dqa}.
-The next dominating contribution is from the stress tensor $T_{\mu\nu}$.
-For the CFTs without relevant singlet scalars, e.g the conformal QED$_3$ coupled with many flavor massless fermions, the stress tensor provides the dominating contribution to the thermal conductivity besides the vacuum state.
-Therefore it is important to evaluate the conformal current 3-point correlators $\langle JJT\rangle$ in these theories to provide better estimations of the conductivities near the IR fixed points.
+The next dominant contribution comes from the stress tensor $T_{\mu\nu}$.
+For the CFTs without relevant singlet scalars, e.g., the conformal QED$_3$ coupled with many-flavor massless fermions, the stress tensor provides the dominating contribution to the thermal conductivity in addition to the vacuum state.
+Therefore, it is important to evaluate the conformal current 3-point correlators $\langle JJT\rangle$ in these theories to provide better estimations of the conductivities near the IR fixed points.
 The leading order results of the correlator $\langle JJT\rangle$ are given by the free fermion and free scalar theories, which have been computed in \cite{Chowdhury:2012km}.
-The Feynman diagrams for the correlator $\langle JJT\rangle$ to the order $O(1/N)$ are similar to those for $\langle JJ\sigma\rangle$ in Figure \ref{fig:JJsig}, but with a new vertex for the stress tensor $T_{\mu\nu}$.
+The Feynman diagrams for the correlator $\langle JJT\rangle$ to order $O(1/N)$ are similar to those for $\langle JJ\sigma\rangle$ in Figure \ref{fig:JJsig}, but with a new vertex for the stress tensor $T_{\mu\nu}$.
 We expect the subleading order correction to $\langle JJT\rangle$ can be solved using the method developed in this work, and it would be interesting to compare the perturbative results with the Monte Carlo simulations \cite{Witczak-Krempa:2013nua,Katz:2014rla,Lucas:2016fju,Chen:2013ppa,Gazit_2014}.